josepuga/qmice-remap/doc/tutorial-create-profile-EN.md

 ## Final: Copying and publishing the file

-Rename the template to other name and copy it to your **$HOME/.config/pugamice-remap/**.
-The name is up to you.
+Copy it to **$HOME/.config/qmice-remap/profiles**.
 The extension must be **.profile**.
-However, to avoid name conflicts.
-I suggest use the formula bus-vendor-product-version: 0003-047d-1020-0111.profile
+To avoid name conflicts.
+I suggest use the name bus-vendor-product-version: 0003-047d-1020-0111.profile

 At this time I dont have any repository, and I don't think it's necessary for every user to have a GitHub account to send the file like a post.